danielshanahan/FileMakerInventoryResources/_articles/017-Variants.md

 1. Go Deeper
 2. Create the new record

 Here is a GIF to help visualize what the script is doing.
+Each square represents an option.
+The top row of squares represents Gender, the second row Brand, and so on.
 The GIF only goes through a few iterations, not all 10,368!

 ![](../assets/images/Variants.gif)